TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 1 - Quiz Answers/4.1.2-part-2-metrics/_index.md

 - So at this point, all 3 counters of VM CPU are 50%.

 - The counter at ESXi tells a different story.
 The ESXi Core Utilization (%) immediately went up to 100% while Utilization went up to only 50%.
 The reason is Core Utilization measures whether the core is used or not.
-It’s unaware of HT.
+It's unaware of HT.

 - Usage (%) is identical to Core Utilization in this case.

 - On the other hand, ESXi Utilization (%) looks at if each thread HT is running or not.
 It does not care about the fact that the 2 threads share a core, and simply roll up to ESXi level directly from thread level.
-This is why it’s showing 50% as it only cares whether a thread is running or not, at any point in time.
+This is why it's showing 50% as it only cares whether a thread is running or not, at any point in time.

 ##### During Ramp Up period